craftsmandigital/content/notes/front-matter-manipulation.md

 All the variables disappears after generating.
 There are no need to check if variables is outdated.

 #### disadvantages
 We have to add code to right places to get Hugo to output the right content, And I think this code have to be generated on many different places.
-The code wil be different dependent of what you w do
+The code would be different dependent of what you want to do